nus-cs2113-AY2122S1/ip/docs/README.md

 # Features

-> ⚙ Please note that Duke is still in early stages, so that may be quite a number of bugs.
+> ⚙ Please note that Duke is still a newborn, so that may be quite a number of bugs.
 However, if you find any bugs, you can let me know [here](https://github.com/Kair0s3/ip/issues).

 ## Adding a Task (3 types)